mattiashem/devops-test/README.md

 * **Goal:** The pipeline steps themselves do not need to be fully functional.
 The objective is to demonstrate a basic understanding of how to **structure and set up the pipeline** for this kind of deployment.
 ```

+### How to make the Test

+- Download ore fork this repo
+- Update and make your changes
+- Submit back by zipping the folder and send to contact point

+### You will need

+- Docker
+- Helm
+- k8s cluster (minikube will work)